Pilot (Hawaii Five-0): Casting

 The first principal actor to be cast was Daniel Dae Kim for the role of Chin Ho Kelly.
 Before he was cast, Dae Kim was working on the final season of Lost, in which he portrayed regular character Jin-Soo Kwon.
 The actor wanted to find more work after he finished, and was offered a chance to appear on Five-0.
 Dae Kim spent some time with HPD officers, as well as viewing some episodes of the original series as "homework" for the character.
 Alex O'Loughlin was next to be cast as the main protagonist Steve McGarrett.
 Despite playing two series on CBS, Moonlight and Three Rivers, that were cancelled in their first year, CBS was still interested in having O'Loughlin headline another series.
 However, the producers initially had reservations casting the actor, until they realized his dedication towards the role.
 Grace Park was later cast as Kono Kalakaua.
-It is the second time she starred in a re-imagined television series in which her role was previously portrayed by a male in its original incarnation, the first being Battlestar Galactica in which she portrayed Sharon "Boomer" Valerii, a part that was played by Herbert Jefferson, Jr. in the original series.
+It is the second time she starred in a re-imagined television series in which her role was previously portrayed by a male in its original incarnation, the first being Battlestar Galactica in which she portrayed Sharon "Boomer" Valerii, a part that was played by Herbert Jefferson Jr. in the original series.
 The producers had Park in mind because of her previous role on Battlestar.
 The producers also felt that another male Kono would be boring for the show.
 Scott Caan was the last principal cast member to be cast on the show, as Danny Williams.
 Being cast at "the eleventh hour", the first time Caan and O'Loughlin met was during rehearsal.

 In addition to the regular cast, a number of recurring characters were introduced in the pilot.
 Taylor Wily was introduced as confidential informant and shave ice entrepreneur Kamekona.
-Lenkov, who initially designed the character from Huggy Bear on Starsky and Hutch, took a liking to the actor following his audition, and was given the role.
+Lenkov, who initially designed the character from Huggy Bear on Starsky & Hutch, took a liking to the actor following his audition, and was given the role.
 In March 2010 it was announced that Jean Smart would play state governor Pat Jameson.
 In the same month it was announced that James Marsters would appear in the pilot as the nemesis to McGarrett.
 After some speculation, in July Lenkov announced that Marsters would "most likely" return later in the season.
 In one of the deleted scenes of the pilot from the first season DVD boxset, an alternate ending featured Hesse swimming ashore after McGarrett shot him.
 Will Yun Lee was cast as Sang Min.
 The character was originally a one-off, but because the producers were impressed by Yun Lee's performance, he would appear in a further three episodes in the first season.
 In February 2010, Taryn Manning was cast as McGarrett's sister, Mary Ann, who was originally intended to appear at her father's funeral.
 However, her scenes were cut.
 Mary Ann would later be formally introduced in the fourth episode, "Lanakila".